eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 * Change the cursor shape when hovering over the legend and when action buttons are pressed over the selected chart.
 * Add information button on each ChartBox.
 * Normalize Y axis.
-* Button to interact with the ChartView.
+* Button to set axes in the ChartView.
 * Button to reset zoom.

 This release includes the following **bugfixes**: